adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 --------------------------------------------
 ![architectural design](https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/architecture_diagram.png)

-The DuoMonkeyEditor is composed of 3 major layers.
+The DuoMonkeyEditor application is composed of 3 major layers.
 The first layer is the website itself, which is the graphical user interface that users will interact with.
 The first layer is rendered using Javascript and Bootstrap as its framework.
-The second layer is application layer that is composed of the text editor and the messaging system as well as all the dependencies of the application components (UnderscoreJS and jQuery), the user's interaction with the website/GUI will directly affect the application.
+The second layer is the application layer and it is made up of the text editor and the messaging system, as well as all the dependencies of the application components (UnderscoreJS and jQuery).
+The user's interaction with the website/GUI will directly affect the application.
 The final layer is the server that the application will communicate with in order to sync the data across the instances of the application (only between communicating users).

 &nbsp;&nbsp;&nbsp;ii.
 Application Use Case
 ------------------------------------------
 ![application use case](https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/application_use_case.png)

 When using the DuoMonkeyEditor, the user can do 5 things with the application.
 In order to use the application, the user needs to log in using their Google account.
 Upon logging in the application, the user then has two options, creating or joining a session.
 Whether the user chooses to create a new session or join an existing session, they are required to input the password associated with the session.
-Once in, the user can either edit code on the text editor or message using the messaging system, which is continuously updated with the database.
+Once in, the user can either edit code on the text editor or message using the messaging system.

 3. Sub-Systems Architecture
 ===========================